-- 14. The traditional way to ensure sustainable financing for waste management is for waste generators to be obliged to pay for waste management services.
+12. The traditional way to ensure sustainable financing for waste management is for waste generators to be obliged to pay for waste management services.
 This is in line with the polluter pays principle.
-Possible mechanisms include: - (a) Taxes collected by local authorities to cover the costs of collection of waste from households; - (b) Operators of waste management facilities require waste generators to pay fees when they deliver waste to the facility. - 15.
-When implementing tax systems, authorities may use different modalities.
+Possible mechanisms include:

+(a) Taxes collected by local authorities to cover the costs of collection of waste from households and businesses such as cafes, restaurants, shops, offices etc.;

+(b) Operators of waste disposal facilities require waste generators to pay fees when they deliver waste to the facility.
+For example, fees by size of vehicle and type of waste entering facilities.

+13. When implementing tax systems, authorities may use different modalities.
 The tax could take the form of a dedicated waste tax whereby the taxpayer would know that it is raised for the specific purpose of covering the costs of waste management and it would be ensured that the revenues from the tax are dedicated to this specific activity.
-It may also be combined with other taxes such as taxes on utilities, such as electricity and/or water supply, which are related to their consumption and sometimes the size of the household or enterprise. - 16.
-Alternatively, authorities could apply a flat rate tax system that would be the same for each household, or they may apply differentiated approaches.
+It may also be combined with other taxes such as taxes on utilities, such as electricity and/or water supply, which are related to their consumption and sometimes the size of the household or enterprise.

+14. Alternatively, authorities could apply a flat rate tax system that would be the same for each household, or they may apply differentiated approaches.
 One way of differentiating would be to set up systems that require waste generators to pay more if they produce more waste.
-These systems are generally referred to as "pay-as-you-throw" (PAYT) or unit based pricing. - 17.
-In the vast majority of areas where PAYT schemes are introduced, the overall cost of the service is funded through a combination of flat rate fees or taxes and a variable element.
+These systems are generally referred to as "pay-as-you-throw" (PAYT) or unit based pricing.

+15. In the vast majority of areas where PAYT schemes are introduced, the overall cost of the service is funded through a combination of flat rate fees or taxes and a variable element.
 The flat rate fee is deemed important to give some certainty as to the level of revenue generated, which is a requirement to ensure costs are fully recovered.
 The variable element is used to stimulate waste prevention and the separate collection of recyclables.
 Generally, PAYT schemes should seek to charge the highest variable fee for residual waste and a lower (or in certain cases, zero) fee for recyclables.
-It may be linked to: - (a) The choice of container size (volume-based schemes); - (b) The number of sacks set out for collection (sack-based schemes); - (c) The frequency with which a container is set out for collection (frequency-based schemes); - (d) The weight of material collected in a given container (weight-based schemes).
+It may be linked to:

+- (a) The choice of container size (volume-based schemes); - (b) The number of sacks set out for collection (sack-based schemes); - (c) The frequency with which a container is set out for collection (frequency-based schemes); - (d) The weight of material collected in a given container (weight-based schemes).